wp-plugins/gi-media-library/readme.txt

 Manual installation works just as for other WordPress plugins:

-1. Download and extract the ZIP file and move the folder "gi-medialibarary" into the "wp-content/plugins/" directory of your WordPress installation.
+1. Download and extract the ZIP file and move the folder "gi-media-libarary" into the "wp-content/plugins/" directory of your WordPress installation.
 1. Activate the plugin "GI-Media Library" on the "Plugins" page of your WordPress Dashboard.
 1. Create and manage course/media library by going to the "Settings" and then "GI-Media Library" section in the admin menu.
 1. Follow the simple step by step usage instructions in the User's Manual which you can download from http://www.glareofislam.com/softwares/gimedialibrary.html.